bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 Actually, the bulk of the work was measuring the `3^N` lattice for synth, which Greenman (pldi'22) did not measure.
-That work measured two `2^N` lattices (deep and shallow separately) for this very large benchmark but not its full `3^N` lattice.
-That work also did not measure `3^N` lattices for the rest of the very large benchmarks from GTP.
+That work measured two `2^N` lattices (deep and shallow separately) for this large benchmark but not its full `3^N` lattice.
+That work also did not measure `3^N` lattices for the rest of the large benchmarks from GTP.

-We also spent significant time collecting profiling data that previous work did not concern with.
+We also spent significant time collecting profiling data that previous work did not collect.

 A separate issue is that in the last year there have been a number of performance improvements in Typed Racket, and those change the performance